 The topic of calling priests “father” can be a bit confusing.
 Jesus is recorded as saying in the Gospel of Matthew, “Call no man your father on earth, for you have one Father, who is in heaven” (Matthew 23:9).

 At face value, this would appear to contradict the Catholic custom of calling priests “father.”
 Even more so, that one verse makes it sound like we shouldn’t call our dad, “father,” and that the only person we can call “father” is God.

 What are we to make of it?

 In context, Jesus is addressing the hypocrisy of the scribes and Pharisees.
-Father William Saunders in an article on Catholic Exchange summarizes what Jesus was trying to do.
+Fr.
+William Saunders in an article for Catholic Exchangesummarizes what Jesus was trying to do.

 Our Lord castigates them for not providing a good example; for creating onerous spiritual burdens for others with their various rules and regulations; for being haughty in exercising their office; and for promoting themselves by looking for places of honor, seeking marks of respect and wearing ostentatious symbols.
 Basically, the scribes and the Pharisees had forgotten that they were called to serve the Lord and those entrusted to their care with humility and a generous spirit.